Houston Christian Huskies football

-The Houston Christian Huskies Football team, formerly known as the Houston Baptist Huskies until the 2021 season, is the intercollegiate American football team for Houston Christian University located in Houston, Texas, United States.
+The Houston Christian Huskies football team, formerly known as the Houston Baptist Huskies until the 2021 season, is the intercollegiate American football team for Houston Christian University located in Houston, Texas, United States.
 The team currently competes in the NCAA Division I Football Championship Subdivision (FCS) as a full member of the Southland Conference.

 History

 HCU’s first football team was fielded in 2013 for a seven game developmental season.
 The Huskies finished 2013 with a 3–4 record.
 Since the 2013 games were played during a developmental season, records and statistics are considered unofficial.
 The team played most of its 2013 home games at Strake Jesuit’s Crusader Stadium in Houston, Texas, and one home game at BBVA Compass Stadium.

 September 6, 2014 marked two firsts: The Huskies played their first game as an FCS team, and the game against McMurry University also marked the first game played in Husky Stadium, the new on-campus stadium.

-On September 21, 2019, HCU junior wide receiver Ben Ratzlaff hit junior half-back Coleman Robinson for a two-point conversion after the Huskies scored with 1:14 remaining to rally past South Dakota, 53–52, in a non-conference FCS matchup in the DakotaDome.
-This marked the biggest win in school history pushing HCU to be nationally ranked for the first time in school history sitting tied at 25th in the coaches' poll.
+On September 21, 2019, HCU junior wide receiver Ben Ratzlaff hit junior half-back Coleman Robinson for a two-point conversion after the Huskies scored with 1:14 remaining to rally past South Dakota, 53–52, in a non-conference matchup in the DakotaDome.
+This marked the biggest win in school history pushing HCU to be nationally ranked for the first time in school history sitting tied at No. 25 in the coaches' poll.

 December 13, 2022 marked a new era began on campus.
-HCU named Braxton Harris as the second head football coach in the school's history, as announced by President Robert Sloan and director of athletics Steve Moniaci at a campus press conference.
+HCU named Braxton Harris as the second head football coach in the school's history, as announced by president Robert Sloan and director of athletics Steve Moniaci at a campus press conference.
 The Huskies were previously coached by Vic Shealy.